 7.4.1 Community safety issues are acknowledged as a key contributor to the quality of health in neighbourhoods.
-It is anticipated that activity generated through these resources will have a positive impact on community safety issues across the GreenMoor Big Local area.
+It is anticipated that activity generated through these resources will have a positive impact on community safety issues across the.

 7.5 HUMAN RIGHTS ACT